 Christine’s negative self-image held her back from staying fit.
 “Two years ago, I decided to do the Couch to 5k programme.
 I was running 3 miles three times a week, but felt discouraged, partly because I kept injuring myself.
 My main reason for training was to lose weight.
-But when I didn’t see any change, I was utterly bereft and didn’t carry on.”
+But when I didn’t see any change, I didn’t carry on.”

 Constantly critical of herself, Christine resolved to make a lifestyle change to tackle her weight.

 “It’s bonkers when you are eating out of control.
 To eat when you’re not hungry, then to feel guilty about why you did that.
 When you’re in that diet mentality, you have a panicked, nauseous feeling when you get on the scales.
-I felt like I’d tried everything, even going to Paul McKenna’s show.
-It’s true: diets don’t work long term!”
+I felt like I’d tried everything."

 Shifting from diet mentality to healthy attitude

-When she spotted Lisa’s My Body Positive programme, Christine was intrigued by the concept of mindful eating.
-Seeing it was in her local area, Christine signed up for the Taster workshop.
+When she spotted Lisa’s My Body Positive workshops, Christine was intrigued by the concept of mindful eating so she signed up for the Taster workshop.

-“I went along with the idea that if I could learn to eat mindfully, I would lose loads of weight.
-I started to question if this was yet another hopeless idea, but after jumping on the scales, I had to try something.
-I decided to sign up for Lisa’s course.”
+“I went along with the idea that if I could learn to eat mindfully, I would lose loads of weight."

 Over eight weeks, Christine attended the Food Freedom and Body Acceptance course with women who had experiences and thoughts similar to hers.